Port-Hamiltonian Realizations of Nonminimal Linear Time Invariant Systems: Numerical procedures for the construction of port-Hamiltonian realizations

-For the case that $\bD$ is general we will present a recursive procedure.
-The first step is to perform the transformations (\ref{feedthroughreduction}), (\ref{bcsplit}), and to obtain the following characterization when a transformation to PH form exists.
+For the case that $\bD$ is general we will present a recursive procedure which is analogous to the index reduction procedure for differential-algebraic equations in \cite{KunM24}.
+The first step is to perform the transformations (\ref{feedthroughreduction}), (\ref{bcsplit}), and to obtain the following characterization when a transformation to port-Hamiltonian form~\eqref{FullpHSys} exists.